kevanstannard/rescript-blog/content/posts/polymorphic-object.md

 ---
-title: Simple example of a polymorphic object in ReasonML
+title: Simple example of a polymorphic object in ReScript
 date: 2020-12-12 14:35:00
 ---